 Any decrease in an asset's carrying amount, as a result of a revaluation, is recognised in surplus or deficit in the current period.
-The decrease is debited directly to a revaluation surplus to the extent of any credit balance existing in the revaluation surplus in respect of that class of asset
+The decrease is debited directly to a revaluation surplus to the extent of any credit balance existing in the revaluation surplus in respect of that class of asset.

-The revaluation surplus relating to an asset will be realised over time by transferring some or the whole of the surplus to accumulated surplus or deficit by way of, either:
+The revaluation surplus relating to an asset will be realised over time by transferring some or the whole of the surplus to accumulated surplus or deficit by way of:

-- Through the use of the asset: transferring the portion, as the asset to which the surplus relates to, is depreciated; or - When the asset is derecognised: transferring the portion, when the asset to which the surplus relates to, is disposed.
+• When the asset is derecognised: transferring the portion, when the asset to which the surplus relates to, is disposed.